OCA/social/base_mail_bcc/README.rst

 To configure this module, you need to:

 * Go to Settings > Parameters > System Parameters
-* Create a new entry with key `mail.always_bcc_to` and set the desired e-mail addresses for BCC as value.
-This value must be comma-separated list of valid e-mail addresses.
+* Create a new entry with key `base_mail_bcc.bcc_to` and set the desired e-mail addresses for BCC as value.
+This value must be a comma-separated list of valid e-mail addresses.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot